trytouca/trytouca/examples/js/01_node_minimal/README.md

     > important functions.
     >
     > In our example, we captured the return value of our `is_prime` function
-    > via `touca.add_result`.
-We could also capture runtime of functions and
+    > via `touca.check`.
+We could also capture runtime of functions and other
-    > other performance data but our example here was too trivial to showcase
+    > performance data but our example here was too trivial to showcase all
-    > all possibilities.
+    > possibilities.
 See our next example for more details.